yizhengliu/RhythmFencing/README.md

 ## [Oculus version](https://github.com/yizhengliu/RhythmFencing/tree/oculus-product)
 Audios are embedded, low poly background and low quality texture is used to build apk version of the game.
+The apk file of the game can be find in the link at the initial directory (should be the last one)
 ## [PC version](https://github.com/yizhengliu/RhythmFencing/tree/PC-final-product)
 Runtime audio loading with high detailed background and full quality texture.
 PC version needs to use oculus link.